D-James-GH/cached_query/packages/cached_query_flutter/README.md

 The *refetchOnConnection* option uses the connectivity package to detect when the device connection status changes, it then pings example.com to confirm the connection.
 If the device has connection after the check, all current queries are re-fetched.

+Each of these options can be configured globally or in the query using `QueryConfigFlutter` as the config option.

 ## Usage